-There was a time when I was at my rock-bottom.
+There was a time in my career when I felt heartbroken about my job💔.